Fourier decay of absolutely and H\"older continuous functions with infinitely or finitely many oscillations: Extension to Fourier transforms

 \begin{example}

 The function $e^{-a|t|}$, $\re(a) >0$ has the Fourier transform

 Interestingly, this decay rate is explained by two different results.
 Since the derivative of this function is in $BV(\R)$, Lemma \ref{lemma:BV_decay_R} can be applied.
-But since the function is Lipschitz at 0, smooth elsewhere and its difference function does not oscillate infinitely often, Corollary \ref{th:2corollary} applies as well.
+But since the function is Lipschitz at 0, smooth elsewhere and its difference function does not have infinitely many extrema, Corollary \ref{th:2corollary} applies as well.

 \end{example}